"LOCALITY, HERITAGE & PASSION"

-The integrity of the locality of our material is what drives us.
-We use genuine Whitby jet and only ever Whitby jet in every piece we produce.
-This rare and beautiful gemstone is found in the UK uniquely along an 8 mile stretch of coastline.
+Where my jet comes from and how it is found is incredibly important.
+I use genuine Whitby jet and only ever Whitby jet in every piece I produce!
+This rare and beautiful gemstone is found in the UK along an 8 mile stretch of coastline.

-Our workshop and shop is situated in Whitby at the end of the historic Church street, near the bottom of the famous 199 steps.
-All of our jet is hand carved meaning that each piece is made with care and craftsmanship.
-We handcraft a range of genuine Whitby jet jewellery, specialising in traditional Victorian carved work.
-We also design and make contemporary pieces as well as stunning one off designs.
-In addition to creating original pieces we also undertake restoration work and rethreading of jet beads.
+My workshop and shop is situated in Whitby at the end of historic Church street, near the bottom of the famous 199 steps.
+All of my jet is hand carved and each piece is made with care and craftsmanship.
+I handcraft a range of genuine Whitby jet jewellery, specialising in traditional Victorian carved work as well as contemporary pieces.
+In addition to creating original pieces I also undertake restoration work and rethreading of jet beads.
+This is a true dying art and I am incredibly lucky to have had this skill passed down to me from my grandfather to my father and now to me.

 Hal Redvers-Jones has been carving Whitby jet and restoring victorian pieces for 30 years and can be considered a true craftsman.
 He has always had a passion and fascination with the creation of small items of beauty.
 Small wonders that served to inspire and encouraged him to acquire and develop his jewellery skills all those years ago.
 His expertise and skill in traditional jet carving techniques sits along side his constantly evolving passion for modern and innovative jet design.